 I would sometimes prefer the American way of putting a positive spin on things.
 Poles aren’t quite as expressive and “friendly” as we are.
 They don’t have a permanent smile on their faces.
 People who do that here appear crazy.
 Perhaps this seems a bit cold to us, but they’d say we’re insincere pretending that we’re happy all the time (which I do kind of agree with).
 We just have different communication styles and that’s something I still struggle with.
 I guess I’ll just always be somewhere in between the American way and the Polish way.

-4. I first lived in Poland in 2006 and have, of course, witnessed significant changes over the years in Polish society, infrastructure, climate and so on.
+4. I started living in Poland in 2006 and have, of course, witnessed significant changes over the years in Polish society, infrastructure, climate and so on.
 Positive and negative, what have been some of the main changes you have seen in Poland since you moved over from the US?

 Steve responds: Those days are gone forever.
 Back in 2006 and 2007, I recall rocking up in a few one-horse towns which could only boast the odd zapiekanka stand, milk bar and grotty pizza restaurant.